Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Formalism

 \subsection{RMF EOS}

 We generate a set of EOS within a description of nuclear matter based on a relativistic field theoretical approach where the nuclear interaction between nucleons is introduced through the exchange of the scalar-isoscalar meson $\sigma$, the vector-isoscalar meson $\omega$, and the vector-isovector meson $\varrho$.
-The Lagrangian density is given by \citep{Dutra2014, Malik2023}